sap-tutorials/Tutorials/tutorials/hcpps-troubleshoot/hcpps-troubleshoot.md

 And if you find an easier way to fix any issues listed here, or new issues with a  way to fix it, you are more than welcome to use the "Provide feedback" on the page to share your solution.

-If you face an issue that is not listed here, please submit this one on the [SAP Cloud Platform Predictive Service](https://answers.sap.com/tags/73555000100800000130) community page.
+If you face an issue that is not listed here, please submit this one on the [SAP Predictive service](https://answers.sap.com/tags/73555000100800000130) community page.

 As this is a living document, make sure you bookmark it check periodically the updates!